devopsmaster0350/terraform-learning/README.md

 ### Module VPC

-* Backend configuration mean the gcs configuration should be outside of the sub modules , it has to be root modules `main.tf` file.
+* Backend configuration mean the gcs configuration should be outside of the sub modules , it has to be root modules `main.tf` file or it  can be in `backend.tf` seperate file.

 ```
   terraform init